“Café, society can surely

 “Yeah, R.I.P.
 Smothers and Chad Mitchell Trio…”

-“Make that Lenny Bruce and Mort Sahl—those Jewish geniuses…”
+“Make that Lenny Bruce and Mort Sahl—those true geniuses…”

 “Sorta thinking Kerouac, Brautigan, ‘Trout Fishing in America’…”

-Evening had finally descended upon Lucchio’s long-suffering faithful, and broader North Beach was fully alive.
-I had dawdled two wary steps behind Sydney across Columbus Avenue, eyeing up Telegraph Hill and Coit Tower, down to Broadway’s blazing skin shows and that ever-striking Transamerica Pyramid—pharaonic ivory in the clear night sky, just as I’d envisioned it back Chicago way.
+Lucchio’s was still digesting its long-suffering weekend crowd, as broader North Beach was coming fully alive.
+I had dawdled two wary steps behind Sydney across Columbus Avenue, eyeing up Telegraph Hill and Coit Tower, down to Broadway’s blazing skin shows and that spiking, ever-striking Transamerica Pyramid—pharaonic ivory against the clear night sky.
 In between were the Beach’s famed and infamously Beat bar/coffeehouses, Trieste and Mario’s to Roma and Vesuvio—lots of roguish beard growths and rakish berets—luminous City Lights Bookstore progressively presiding over it all.

-Syd dodged the taxicabs; I dodged the reasons I’d been hammerlocked by that mad impulse to face up to her again in the first place, let alone accepting her off-hand invitation to dinner.
+Syd dodged the taxicabs; I dodged the reasons I’d been hammerlocked by that mad impulse to face up to her again in the first place, much less accepting her off-hand invitation to dinner.
 As for the meal itself, there was no sense clinging to hunger on principle, whether the payoff was a combo platter or a la carte.
 And the ozone of garlic and coffee only dispatched me back to Catania’s stazione ferroviaria, where this whole espresso/caffeine fixation bedeviled a sloth like me to start with.
-So I drifted into memory mode along the way…
+So I drifted into memory mode along the way…at least until the mixed aromas fed us here…

-Yet if daylight did happen to leak in, if someone had cracked their deep, dark Sicilian circle, or god forbid some gumba hit the overhead lamps, and the dons needed a haven even deeper and darker, they could always come to the Tosca Café.
-Kodak could process its Ektachrome film in here; dormant bats would buy instead of rent.
-Tosca was the waning sort of place then where day met night all day and night long, where pupils dilated like cocktail trays, where eagle-eye met blind, yet with taste tests and a tempo so sublime.
+Tosca Café was this dusky sort of place back then where day met night all day and night long, where pupils dilated wide as cocktail olives , where eagle-eye met blind, yet with taste tests and a tempo so sublime.
 This was Syd’s notion of an après dinner cordial, and we were catching the place a smidgen before the full evening rush.

-Once my eyes finally adjusted, I coursed a veiled light scheme that barely tweaked the prevailing darkness with a low level whisper of green.
+Once my eyes finally adjusted, I coursed a veiled light scheme that barely accented the prevailing darkness with a low level whisper of green.
 Small emerald cup shades spoked around tarnished brass overhead fixtures.
-Soft lime indirect lighting paneled a mammoth mahogany back bar, reflecting from its broad etched mirrors out past a long line of revolving padded stools.
-So I sandbagged some, preferring to let Syd lead me into one of Tosca’s nearest empty booths, a cozy half crescent beneath an aged mural of Firenze.
+Soft indirect avocado lighting kissed a mammoth mahogany back bar, reflecting from its broad etched mirrors out past a long line of revolving padded stools.
+So I sandbagged some, fast scanning the jukebox, preferring to let Syd lead me into one of Tosca’s nearest empty booths, a cozy half crescent beneath an aged mural of Firenze.
 Its red, tufted vinyl was cool and first-cabin spongy—she pronounced it ‘cushy to the tushie’—as a sulky diva of a barmaid approached.

-“Trust me, their capps are totally different,” Syd nodded to her with wiggling V-ed fingers, then squeezed my forearm.
-“Remember, things aren’t usually as you might imagine.
-Experience, Kenneth, that’s all that really matters…experience.”
+“Trust me, their capps are totally different, they’ll totally frizzle your undergrowth,” Syd nodded to her with wiggling V-ed fingers, then squeezed my forearm.
+“Remember, experience, Kenneth, that’s all that really matters.”

-“Naw, really…” I wasn’t certain where this was heading, but chances were her rap would be no lighter than the ambience hereabouts.
-I tracked the waitress, who was trolling nearby booths and tables enroute to her barstool, where she mumbled their order to a smooth-domed bartender in his crisp white coat.
+“Naw, don’t see handling that now.”
+I wasn’t certain where this was heading, but chances were her rap would be no lighter than the ambience hereabouts.
+I tracked the waitress, who was trolling nearby booths and tables en route to her barstool, where she mumbled their order to a smooth-domed bartender in his crisp white coat.

-The stocky Italian bartender turned to his gleaming espresso machine and pulled two proprietary cappuccino glasses toward him.
+The stocky Italian bartender turned to his ritually polished espresso machine and pulled two proprietary cappuccino glasses toward him.
 Pre-treated with two fingers of a cocoa powder, the stemmed glasses took three-quarters steamed milk and brandy, if not a dash of bourbon to the rim.
-He then spun a series of nozzles, and the cauldron began gurgling, spouting, hissing like one of Catania’s locomotives, fired up for ever more renowned Tosca capps.
+He then spun a series of nozzles, and the cauldron began gurgling, hissing, fired up for ever more renowned Tosca capps.

 “Due cappuccine, five dolla,” she snapped, gesturing for me to remove them from her tray.